What is the sum of the two shaded angles?

 and

-First, stick with the original problem, and look at this diagram.
+First, let's go back to the original problem, and take a look at another diagram.

 The two shaded triangles are similar (count the squares and diagonals).